obonaventure/cnp3/book-2nd/principles/network.rst

 There are three main types of datalink layers.
 The simplest datalink layer is when there are only two communicating systems that are directly connected through the physical layer.
 Such a datalink layer is used when there is a point-to-point link between the two communicating systems.
 The two systems can be endsystems or routers. :abbr:`PPP (Point-to-Point Protocol)`, defined in :rfc:`1661`, is an example of such a point-to-point datalink layer.
 Datalink layers exchange `frames` and a datalink :term:`frame` sent by a datalink layer entity on the left is transmitted through the physical layer, so that it can reach the datalink layer entity on the right.
 Point-to-point datalink layers can either provide an unreliable service (frames can be corrupted or lost) or a reliable service (in this case, the datalink layer includes retransmission mechanisms).
 ..
 The unreliable service is frequently used above physical layers (e.g. optical fiber, twisted pairs) having a low bit error ratio while reliability mechanisms are often used in wireless networks to recover locally from transmission errors.

-.. todo:: Don't think that we need to discuss LANs here

 The second type of datalink layer is the one used in Local Area Networks (LAN).
 Conceptually, a LAN is a set of communicating devices such that any two devices can directly exchange frames through the datalink layer.
 Both endsystems and routers can be connected to a LAN.
 Some LANs only connect a few devices, but there are LANs that can connect hundreds or even thousands of devices.
 In this chapter, we focus on the utilization of point-to-point datalink layers.
 We will describe later the organisation and the operation of Local Area Networks and their impact on the network layer.